-These accounts allow you to check your balance and withdraw cash from a cash machine.
 Many current accounts pay interest on money you leave in the account, but usually the rate is very low.

 The bank may allow you to go overdrawn (to spend more money than you have in your account) up to a certain amount -this is called an overdraft, for more information click here.

 However, banks will charge interest when you go overdrawn (meaning you have to pay back more than you borrowed whilst you were overdrawn).
 Additionally if you go overdrawn without authorisation, or you go beyond your overdraft limit – banks will charge fees as well as interest.